hyosung11/Launch-School/Courses/journal.md

 09:47 I haven't completely lost all that I've learned.
 I want to ace this interview and move on in the curriculum.
 I want to rekindle the love of the feedback loop and solving problems.

 11:15 SungOh is insistent on going to the mall.
 So off we go.

+13:27 Back from the mall and lunch there.
+I bought a stuffed elephant for Sohee to commemorate our 14th wedding anniversary.